-- Disseminate the impact of our interventions: DDM, a specifically designed and structured dance movement programme focusing on early years development, in particular in the areas of cognitive development and school-readiness; and AMT, a specifically designed and structured dance movement intervention for individuals on the autistic spectrum, focusing on improving function in areas of deficit known to affect those with a diagnosis of ASD.
+- Disseminate the impact of our interventions: DDM, a scientifically designed and structured dance movement programme, focusing on early years development, in particular in the areas of supporting cognition and school-readiness; and AMT, a specifically designed and structured dance movement intervention for individuals on the autistic spectrum, focusing on improving function in areas of deficit known to affect those with a diagnosis of ASD.

 - Provide empirical quality outcomes that are repeatable.